Statue of Christopher Columbus (Johnston, Rhode Island): Bronze replica

+Reactions

 The statue was sometimes a focal point for Columbus Day ceremonies and speeches.
 One such event in 1939 was attended by the mayor, alderman, and council members.

-Controversy

 In 2010, the statue was defaced on Columbus Day with red paint and a sign reading "murderer" hanging from its waist.
 The statue was again vandalized with paint in 2015 and 2017, raising questions in the media as to the appropriateness of honoring Columbus with a public statue.

 In October 2019, the statue was splashed with red paint, and a sign reading "stop celebrating genocide" was leaned against the pedestal, again prompting local controversy.
 Providence councilwoman Katherine Kerwin of Ward 12 defended the actions on a local radio program hosted by RI WJAR anchor Gene Valicenti, prompting backlash and national news media attention.
 Mayor Jorge Elorza stated that he would consider moving the statue, though did not commit to where.
 Some of Rhode Island's Italian American community were pushing for a move from Elmwood to the Federal Hill neighborhood, which has historically been the center of Providence's Italian American community.

-Removal
+Relocation

-In June 2020, on the order of mayor Jorge Elorza, the Columbus statue was removed from Columbus Square.
-The order was given as a response to statue removals across the United States in the wake of George Floyd protests.
+In June 2020, on the order of mayor Jorge Elorza, the statue was removed from Columbus Square as the city had been dispatching police officers to watch the statue due to vandalism.
+The order was given during a time of statue removals across the United States in the wake of the George Floyd protests.
 During the removal, dozens of people from the neighborhood gathered to cheer.
-The city has not disclosed where the statue would be stored, nor what would be its fate.
+The city did not disclose where the statue would be stored, nor what its fate would be.

+A special committee recommended in 2021 that the statue be removed permanently, appraised, and possibly offered for sale with the funds being devoted to amenities and beautification of Columbus Square/Reservoir Triangle.
+In 2023, Former Providence Mayor Joe Paolino purchased the statue for $50,000 and donated the statue to Johnston, Rhode Island.
+The statue was placed in Johnston Memorial Park, with the unveiling held on Columbus Day 2023.